 Same goes for background tasks, used for scheduled tasks and recurring jobs.
 This is now implemented using Hosted Services, a native convention in .NET Core.

 These are minor changes in the grand scheme of things but they help make Umbraco easier to learn, maintain and even more flexible and developer-friendly than ever before.

 Compatible with MacOS, Linux as and Microsoft Windows

 .NET Core is cross-platform compatible with MacOS and Linux as well as the Microsoft Windows platform.
-This opens Umbraco up for a new developer user base and increases the hosting option and architecture capabilities.
+This opens Umbraco up for a new developer user base and increases the hosting options and architecture capabilities.

 In our current Alpha version of .NET Core, you can already boot Umbraco up, natively, on a Mac or Linux - Amazing to see after having been solely available on Windows since the first version of Umbraco.

 What does “migration” mean?